damar-wicaksono/uqtestfuns/docs/development/adding-test-function-implementation.md

 ├── test_functions              <- Sub-package that contains all UQ test function modules │   ├── __init__.py
 │   ├── ackley.py               <- An implementation of the Ackley function
-│   ├── available.py            <- Utility functions of the sub-package
 │   ├── borehole.py             <- An implementation of the borehole function
 │   ├── damped_oscillator.py    <- An implementation of the damped oscillator model
 │   ├── ...